SoloNoah/SoloNoah/README.md

  :sparkles: Main focus:

    * [SmartScript](https://github.com/AvielCo/Final-Project) is my final project as a part of my curriculum.
 Its main focus is building a program that's capable of classifying ancient hebrew scripts.
-Later on this year the focus will shift towards combining **ReactJS and Django** to create a website that will be available for paleographers to use in order to enable them to classify Hebrew texts more conveniently.
+Later on this year the focus will shift towards combining **ReactJS and MongoDB** to create a website that will be available for paleographers to use in order to enable them to classify Hebrew texts more conveniently.
    * Volunteering at `Coda -  Developing Meaning`.
 I am taking part in deveoping a web app for chronic patients to help them track different measurements.
 In this project I am improving my skills with **React** and **Firebase**.
 Additionally, I started learning how to work with **Typescript** with **Redux** while working on this project .

  :thinking: Side hustle